 Tankard Bitter breaks the drought for me.

-Despite these innovations, the company never succeeded in capturing the imagination and the palates of Victorian drinkers.
+Despite these innovations and the best creative efforts of the team at the ad agency, Clemenger, the company never succeeded in capturing the imagination and the palates of Victorian drinkers.
 In 1978 Tooths acquired Courage, chiefly to obtain the production capacity offered by the Melbourne brewery.
 It wasn’t long before the Courage brand disappeared from Australian pubs and bottle shops.